Inflation Calculator

 The most notorious inflationary period came in the 1970s and early 1980s.
 A combination of oil embargoes, loose monetary policy, and rising government spending pushed annual inflation above 13% by 1980.
 Mortgage rates soared past 18%, and the price of everyday essentials seemed to jump weekly.
 Federal Reserve Chairman Paul Volcker ultimately broke the cycle by raising interest rates to unprecedented levels, triggering a painful recession but restoring price stability.

 Since the mid-1980s, inflation has generally stayed between 2% and 4% annually.
 The 2008 financial crisis actually brought a brief period of deflation, while the post-pandemic recovery of 2021 and 2022 saw inflation jump above 9%, the highest in four decades.
-These episodes remind us that while average inflation runs around 3.2% per year over the long run, individual years can look very different.
-That's why financial planning needs to account for both the baseline trend and the possibility of unexpected spikes.
+These episodes remind us that while average inflation runs a bit over 3% per year across the last century, individual years can look very different.
+That's why this calculator uses the actual year-by-year record instead of a single average.

 Protecting Your Purchasing Power